 Products like these will often already have a barcode and you can use that when creating the product to make it easy to find through the POS, or of course with AirPOS you can create your own barcodes if that works better for you as it does for many merchants.
 We allow that flexibility.

-Building the AirPOS Hardware Store: Adding Our Simple Products
+Adding Simple Products

 In the case of our hardware store an example of a simple product would be our Sunmi Android POS Terminals which come in only one type and colour and are therefore a simple product rather than product variants.
 There are different models, the Sunmi T2 and the Sunmi T2 Lite, but these are distinct models with different features they are not product variants.